 Where to Stay in Monterey

 Pacific Inn Monterey – This cool motel is situated close to the local Monterey airport and is an excellent budget option in the city.
-They have a number of clean and well-equipped rooms available and a great location to act as a jumping-off point to explore the area.
-Click here to check their availability
+They have clean and well-equipped rooms available and a great location to act as a jumping-off point to explore the area.

-InterContinental The Clement Monterey – If budget isn’t an issue and you would like to visit Monterey in style, then make sure to have a look at this chic hotel.
+InterContinental The Clement Monterey – If budget isn’t an issue and you would like to visit Monterey in style, then make sure to have a look at this luxury hotel.
 Situated directly on the dramatic Pacific Coast and within a stone’s throw from the top attractions in this Monterey itinerary, the rooms are modern, plush and comfortable.
-There are also countless other amenities and an option to include breakfast in the morning.
-Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other options in Monterey!